 - 1. All belongings should have your name clearly marked. - 2.
 Valuables should not be brought to school. - 3.
 You should be courteous and show respect for everyone in school. - 4.
 Be polite and helpful to visitors. - 5.
 Remember to say 'please', 'thank you' and 'excuse me' as required. - 6.
 On entering a room, knock on the door, proceed and wait quietly for the teacher to speak to you. - 7.
 Basic standards of hygiene should be observed at all times. - 8.
-Coats should not be worn in class.
-Coats and scarves should not be worn inside the school building.
-A grey school pullover is available and should be worn in colder weather.
+Coats should not be worn in class. - 9.

-Hoodies are NOT permitted underneath / on top of the school uniform when walking to and from school.
-A black outdoor coat should be purchased for poor or cold weather.
-Non-uniform items will be confiscated and will ONLY be returned to a parent/guardian during office hours.
-No other family member will be permitted to collect them.
-There can be no exception made to this rule. - 9.
 Transport: Pupils travelling by bus are expected to enter and leave the vehicle in a sensible, orderly way.
 On board the bus no one has the right to interfere with the comfort of other travellers. - 10.
 Because the school site is hilly, bicycles should not be ridden inside the grounds.
 The road is dangerous and great care should be taken when leaving the premises. - 11.
 All pupils are encouraged to stay on the school site at lunch time.
-This is compulsory for Year 8 Year 12 pupils. - 12.
+This is compulsory for Year 8 Year 11 pupils. - 12.
 In exceptional circumstances a pupil who does not have prior permission to leave school must be collected by a parent or guardian in person from the school office who will then be required to sign the pupil out of school.

 - 13. The school reserves the right to refuse permission for any pupil to participate in a school visit/trip on the grounds of health and safety.
 Pupil behaviour and attendance record will be taken into account when selecting pupils for trips. - 14.
-Office hours -8.30 a.m. -4.00 p.m.
-(Monday to Thursday) and 8.30 a.m. -3.30 p.m.
-(Friday). - 15.
-Parents wishing to meet with a member of staff should make an appointment via the school secretary (tel: 028 82242656).
-Ad hoc meetings will not be facilitated. - 16.
-Parents are reminded that ALL communication with staff in school should be respectful and courteous.
-Abusive language during meetings or phone calls will be reason for the conversation to be terminated.
+Office hours -8.30 am -5.00 pm Monday to Thursday 8.30 am -4.00 pm Friday

-Parent/Guardian's Signature: Date:
+Parent/Guardian's Signature